 The Opal Coast offers a plethora of opportunities to experience real French culture and practice language skills.
-With the Somme Battlefields of WWI, as well as a number of WWII sites, the Opal Coast is an ideal destination for History groups and Cross-Curricular groups.
+With the Somme Battlefields of World War I, as well as a number of World War II sites, the Opal Coast is an ideal destination for history groups and cross-curricular groups.

 Voyager is privileged to be one of the select UK operators working with the Ambletuese centre near Wimereux.
-With en-suite accommodation for all, 10 minutes walk from a beautiful beach and an on-site swimming pool, the centre makes the ideal base for groups coming to the Opal Coast.
+With en-suite accommodation for all, 10 minutes walk from a beautiful beach and an on-site swimming pool, the centre is the perfect place to base your school trip to the Opal Coast.

 New to the Voyager offer is the Voyager Interaction programme, which runs mostly from the Opal Coast region of France.
 It’s an opportunity for students to immerse themselves in French and interact with French students of their own age.
 Oftentimes, these tours result in life-long relationships, for students and teachers alike, that inspire students and give them a real immediate reason to improve their language skills in order to maintain their new friendships.
 Please see our Voyager Interaction website for more details: www.voyagerinteraction.com

 Have the opportunity to go to an authentic French Boulangerie and see how baguettes, croissants and all your favourite tasty French treats are made.

 Handmade Chocolate Manufacturer